Sign in

 CONS:

-Because the material isn&#;t see-through, it&#;s difficult to gauge how much your baby is drinking.
-Also, making up bottles isn&#;t as easy as glass or plastic since the measurement markings are on the inside, and they can&#;t be used in bottle warmers.
-Stainless steel bottles can be heavy and could dent if dropped.
-Typically, these bottles are at the top end in terms of pricing.
+Since the material is not see-through, it's difficult to gauge how much your baby is drinking.
+Making bottles isn't as easy with stainless steel because measurement markings are on the inside, and they cannot be used in bottle warmers.
+Stainless steel bottles can be heavy and may dent if dropped.
+They are typically at the higher end of the price range.

 Glass Baby Bottles